Honours Bachelor of Business Administration (Automotive Management)

 Additional Information

-This college has been granted consent by the Minister of Training Colleges and Universities to offer this applied degree for a five year term starting September 16, 2015.
+This college has been granted a consent by the Minister of Colleges and Universities to offer this applied degree for a seven-year term starting December 9, 2022.
 The college shall ensure that all students admitted to the above-named program during the period of consent will have the opportunity to complete the program within a reasonable time frame.

-Important note: Auto Show Labs 1 and 2 require participation by the student in the annual Georgian College Auto Show.
-If, for any reason, the College is unable to host the Auto Show, students will be required to substitute Event Planning and Execution for Auto Show Lab 1 and Leadership for Auto Show Lab 2 to meet graduation requirements.
+Important note: Auto Practica 1 and 2 require participation by the student in an annual Georgian College Auto Exposition.
+If, for any reason, the College is unable to host the Auto Exposition, students will be required to substitute Event Planning and Execution for Auto Practicum 1 and Leadership for Auto Practicum 2 to meet graduation requirements.

 Non-core courses are required in all degree programs to meet the Ministry of Colleges and Universities benchmark for depth and breadth in degree-level learning.
 These courses are designed to give students the tools to develop interdisciplinary perspectives that inform their approach to their own discipline, their continued education and their life outside work.